The English Devolution White Paper

 The Government’s White Paper sets out its intention to reform and strengthen local government so that communities are served by one unitary council in their area, rather than separate county, borough and district councils.
 The new unitary councils should cover populations of at least 500,000 (East Sussex has a population of 560,000).

-This would create 3 tiers of local government for the area of Rother – a unitary council, strategic council, and town or parish councils.
+This would create 3 tiers of local government for the area of Rother – a strategic (mayoral) council, unitary council, and town or parish councils.

 What does local government reorganisation mean for Rother?